Search

 Taking out a business overdraft is often just a case of speaking to your provider and agreeing to terms.
 They’ll look at your turnover, credit history, and various other factors to decide how much they can offer, and whether to offer it secured or unsecured.

-Secured means an asset is put up against the amount you’re borrowing which the lender will sell to recoup losses if you can’t afford repayments.
+Secured business loan means an asset is put up against the amount you’re borrowing which the lender will sell to recoup losses if you can’t afford repayments.
 With an unsecured overdraft, this doesn’t happen.

 How can an overdraft help a business?